This is article #43 out of 50 in The Startup Marketing Playbook.

 When you are building a product in startup mode, nobody knows who you are.
 If you’re following an inbound marketing playbook, you’re creating a story, establishing your messaging and creating content to attract targets to your website to convert them to leads.
 As you create more content, you’ll start to earn more brand authority and trust in your market.
-If you are creating quality content that provides unique and valuable insight to your target persona about their problems, you will start to become a thought leader.
+If you are creating quality content that provides unique and valuable insight to your target persona‘s problems, you will start to become a thought leader.
 Here is how it works:

-1. Identify your internal leader
+1. Identify your thought leader

 To establish a thought leader persona, you need to identify a person that will be the face of your brand and the go-to “thought leader” for whatever problem your product is solving.
-This may be your CEO, your VP Marketing or Founder.
+This may be your CEO, VP of Marketing or Founder.
 Once this person is selected, they should be the face of content.
 That means:

 - Make them the “from name” for all email campaigns

 - Include their photo at the bottom of each email signature

 - Credit them as the author of ebooks